Emigration of Jews from Nazi Germany and German-occupied Europe: Before World War II

 In 1933, Hitler and the Jewish League agreed to the Haavara Agreement in which, over time, German Jews and their finances could and would settle in Mandatory Palestine.
-Furthermore, the Havaara Mark was used instead of the Deutschmark, because of its lower interest rates, and it was seen as more favourable.
+Furthermore, the Havaara Mark was used instead of the Reichsmark, because of its lower interest rates, and it was seen as more favourable.
 By the end of the 30‘s, over 60000 German Jews had emigrated to Palestine.
 Following this, they discouraged emigration by restricting the amount of money Jews could take from German banks and imposed high emigrations taxes.
 The German government forbade emigration from the Greater Germanic Reich after October 1941.
 The German Jews who remained, about 163000 in Germany and less than 57000 from annexed Austria, were mostly elderly who were murdered in ghettos or taken to Nazi concentration camps, where most were murdered.
 Jews were able to leave Vichy France until the fall of 1942.

 Although Jews could initially leave Nazi Germany with ease, it was difficult to find countries that would take them, particularly after the initial wave of immigrants in Europe, Britain, and the United States had been accepted.
 One of the reasons that emigration was so difficult was that it began during the Great Depression.